coinbase/redisbetween/README.md

 cluster members that it hasn't yet seen.
 When it sees a new cluster member, it allocates a new connection pool and unix socket for it before relaying the response to the client.

-### Redisbetween gem
+### Redisbetween Gem

-This repo contains a gem that todo ...
+The [ruby](/ruby) directory contains a ruby gem that monkey patches the ruby redis client to support redisbetween.
+See the [readme](/ruby/README.md) for more details.

-Here's an example of a similar patch to the go-redis client.
+Here's an example of a patch to the go-redis client.
 Note that this one does not handle db number selection, as that is not supported by redis cluster anyway.

 ```go
 opt := &redis.ClusterOptions{